kajalsandha/Project_SEP/README.md

 * What the application must accomplish (functional requirements),
 * The way it should to function (system expectations),
 * The reasons each element supports the results of our research.

+**Phase 2:-** Functional & System Requirements
+**Introduction**
+This section deconstructs the requirements required to design and implement the WaterSaver application, based on the research findings and problem insights presented in Deliverable 1.
+User needs, technical limitations, and our objective of encouraging prudent water use during municipal pipe repairs all influence these specifications.

+ We have made sure that every requirement follows best practices for gathering software requirements and complies with the SMART principle, which stands for Specific, Measurable, Achievable, Realistic, and Time-bound.